johnno1962/Dynamo/README.md

 ```

 See OSX/AppDelegate.swift or iOS/AppDelegate.m in the example project for
 further details.
-A processor runs in it's own thread and is an instance
+A processor runs in it's own thread and
-of implementing the "DynamoProcessor" protocol that has the following signature:
+implements the "DynamoProcessor" protocol that has the following signature:

 ```Swift
     @objc public enum DynamoProcessed : Int {